-The IAIG's Governing Body adopts and implements a group-wide communication strategy.
+The IAIG's Governing Body adopts and implements a group-wide communication strategy which:

-Parameter M2E2-6-1 The IAIG's group-wide communication strategy: provides adequate information to the group-wide supervisor and other involved supervisors relating to the group governance of the IAIG as a whole takes account of the jurisdictional legal, supervisory and other requirements applicable to entities within the IAIG as appropriate adheres to privacy and confidentiality obligations applicable to the entities within the IAIG.
+- provides adequate information to the group-wide supervisor and other involved supervisors relating to the group governance of the IAIG as a whole - takes account of the jurisdictional legal, supervisory and other requirements applicable to entities within the IAIG as appropriate.

 Parameter M2E2-6-2 The Governing Body designates individual(s) at an appropriate level of seniority as having responsibility for the accuracy and timeliness of the group-wide reporting to supervisors and of disclosures to the public.
 Parameter M2E2-6-3 The IAIG's group-wide communication strategy includes policies and processes for communication of information to its external stakeholders, including to the public where required and as necessary.
 The policy clearly identifies who the relevant stakeholders are to whom information, and what type of information, needs to be provided.
-Guideline M2E2-6-3-1 The type of stakeholders of the IAIG and entities within an IAIG may not always be the same, although there could be some common stakeholders.
-ComFrame Standard M2E2-7 Standard 8.1 "The supervisor requires the insurer to establish, and operate within, effective systems of risk management an internal controls".
-Parameter M2E2-7-1 The IAIG's Governing Body oversees the effective group-wide implementation of the IAIG's risk management and internal control systems.
-Parameter M2E2-7-2 The IAIG's risk management system:
+Guideline M2E2-6-3-1 The type of stakeholders of the IAIG and entities within the IAIG may not always be the same, although there could be some common stakeholders.
+ComFrame Standard M2E2-7 Standard 8.1 operate within, effective systems of risk management and Parameter M2E2-7-1 Guideline M2E2-7-1-1 The IAIG's Governing Body oversees the effective group-wide implementation of the IAIG's risk management and internal control systems.
+The risk management and internal control systems should take into account the legal and governance requirements of jurisdictions where the entities within the IAIG are established or operate.
+Parameter M2E2-7-2 The IAIG's risk management system: is integrated in its organisational structure, decision making processes, business operations and culture

-is integrated in its organisational structure, decision making processes, business operations and culture is clearly defined and well documented • takes into account the IAIG's overall business strategy, including relevant objectives and the proper allocation of responsibilities for risks across the activities and organisational units within the IAIG contains appropriate written policies and processes for the identification, assessment, monitoring and reporting of group- wide risks and for taking risk into account in decision-making at the IAIG level and entity levels is reviewed periodically and improved as necessary.
-Parameter M2E2-7-3 The IAIG's internal control system: • provides appropriate controls for group-wide processes and risks, including those arising from intra-group transactions • is a coordinated group-wide framework that takes into account the control environment across the IAIG has controls in respect of risks from the process or transactional level to that of the entity level and to the group level.
-ComFrame Standard M2E2-8 Standard 8.2 "The supervisor requires the insurer to have effective Control Functions with the necessary authority, independence and resources."
+- · is clearly defined and well documented - takes into account the IAIG's overall business strategy, including risk appetite, relevant objectives and the proper allocation of responsibilities for risks across the activities and organisational units within the IAIG - contains appropriate written policies and processes for the identification, assessment, monitoring and reporting of groupwide risks and for taking risk into account in decision-making at the IAIG level and entity levels - is reviewed periodically and improved as necessary.

+The IAIG's internal control system:

+- provides appropriate controls for group-wide processes and risks, including those arising from intra-group transactions - is a coordinated group-wide framework that takes into account the control environment across the IAIG - has controls in respect of risks from the process or transactional level to that of the entity level and to the group level.

+"The supervisor requires the insurer to have effective Control Functions with the necessary authority, independence and resources."